A $1.2 billion loss for Delta, but recovery is on the radar - WTMJ

 However, Delta forecast that second-quarter revenue will be down 50% to 55% compared with the same quarter in 2019, which analysts said fell short of expectations.

-The company’s shares, which have more than doubled since last May, fell about 4% in midday trading.
+The company’s shares, which have more than doubled since last May, fell 3%.

 Several airlines have reported that bookings began to pick up in February and gained speed in March.
 Delta’s bookings doubled from January to March, although 10% to 15% are using credits from previously canceled flights.
 U.S. leisure sales have recovered to 85% of pre-pandemic levels, Delta said.